New social media platforms offer opportunities for disruption

 Social media provides an ideal conduit for many B2C companies to create a dialogue with their customers.
 This contributes towards establishing a brand identity online.
 For others, social media will not be the right fit.
 If you can’t spare the time to write quality posts on a regular basis or do not believe the content you’re putting out, your customers will know and quickly lose interest.

 When considering what social media channels to invest time and effort in, it isn’t just about their relative popularity.
 Ask yourself where your target audience spends their time online.
+Revisiting your web personas will help you consider all of the different options out there.
 Does the channel fit your brand image?
 How many existing social media platforms can you feasibly manage?
 Keeping an eye on promising social channels and doing some research will determine which could be worth your time.
 Every social media platform advertises different unique features.
 Newcomer Vero promises productive and meaningful content, while Caffeine offers a video based social broadcasting platform.
 Steemit even incentivises users with bitcoin.
 The popularity of rival platforms ebbs and flows.
 Channels such as Reddit are enjoying a resurgence; meanwhile Facebook announced that their own TikTok rival Lasso would deactivate in July.
 This was after just a year and a half in existence.

 Although it can be time-consuming to shift focus to yet another social media channel, it may provide better features that suit your business.
 Many promise fewer adverts and less congestion.
 The larger networks rely on their following and history to ensure that they will not be disrupted by new players.
 It is often easier for new brands and start-ups to get on board with the latest trends.
 This is because they may be more likely to experiment with new channels or creative formats.
 However, these new platforms can work to the advantage of many businesses.
 This is particularly if your offering aligns with interest in a specific category or topic.
 For example, niche brands such as subscription dog toy service BarkBox have gone viral on TikTok by taking advantage of the internet’s love for pets.